How To Handle Evictions

 What’s the best way to handle evictions?
 Sometimes, it depends on the situation surrounding the eviction.
 Let’s say your client’s HOA/COA allows property owners to rent out private rooms and an owner needs to evict their tenant for not paying.
 In this case, it’s a dispute between the property owner and the tenant.
 The association doesn’t need to be directly involved unless the tenant is violating HOA/COA rules.
 In other scenarios, the HOA/COA may evict a homeowner or condominium owner due to extreme rule violations or illegal activity.
 They may also evict residents who are occupying a foreclosed property.

-Obviously, every association will have its own standards and procedures about evictions.
+Obviously, every association will have its own standards and procedures for evictions.
 Different cities also have different eviction laws.
 Eviction can be a long, complicated process.
 It’s not uncommon for attorneys to get involved, too, which gets expensive for everyone involved.
 Whenever possible, encourage your clients to take other disciplinary action before resorting to eviction.

 However, if you do need to help your HOA/COA clients evict someone, here’s how to handle it.